-- The Board receives a report on product safety related issues at each meeting. - Maintenance and update of a Food Safety/Recall Manual, which the Board of Directors reviews annually. - Annual mock recall drills. - All product safety issues are reported to the CEO, and Sensient's head of product safety and quality is a direct report of the CEO.
-In 2021, the Board formalized the existing practice of the CEO reporting product safety issues to the Board in a written policy, which sets forth specific reportable events and a timeline for required Board notification when a product safety issue occurs. - Sensient has established guidelines for Good Manufacturing Practices (GMP) and Hazard Analysis and Critical Control Points (HACCP), and, since 1999, conducts comprehensive product safety audits, including GMP/HACCP audits, at all of our food ingredient manufacturing facilities. - Comprehensive and robust raw material approval processes are in place to ensure product safety. - Raw materials and finished goods are analyzed for compliance with specifications prior to use and shipment, respectively.
+- Annual Board review of the Company's product safety program. - The Board receives a report from the CEO on product safety related issues at each meeting.
+In 2021, the Board formalized and enhanced the Company's existing practices in this regard with a written policy that identifies specific reportable events and a timeline for required Board notification for each type of event. - Maintenance of a Product Safety and Recall Manual, which the Board of Directors reviews annually. - Annual mock recall drills. - All product safety issues are reported to the CEO, and Sensient's head of product safety and quality is a direct report of the CEO.
+In 2021, the Board formalized the existing practice of the CEO reporting product safety issues to the Board in a written policy, which sets forth specific reportable events and a timeline for required Board notification when a product safety issue occurs. - Sensient has established guidelines for Good Manufacturing Practices (GMP) and Hazard Analysis and Critical Control Points (HACCP), and, since 1999, conducts comprehensive product safety audits, including GMP/HACCP audits, at all of our food ingredient manufacturing facilities.

-- Sensient also conducts key vendor quality assurance inspections directly or by third-party accredited auditing organizations. - Environmental monitoring program to screen our manufacturing facilities, equipment, and personnel for contamination. - Sensient develops and implements corrective action plans for all internal, customer, and third-party audit deficiencies. - Sensient monitors industry violations and shares details of such violations with its customers. - In-house compliance attorney who is continually engaged with the business units on product regulatory matters. - CEO and Group President plant inspections. - Food defense plans in place at all of our food ingredient manufacturing plants. - In 2023, no Sensient products were recalled.
+- Comprehensive and robust raw material approval processes are in place to ensure product safety. - Raw materials and finished goods are analyzed for compliance with specifications prior to use and shipment, respectively. - Sensient also conducts key vendor quality assurance inspections directly or by third-party accredited auditing organizations. - Environmental monitoring program to screen our manufacturing facilities, equipment, and personnel for contamination. - Sensient develops and implements corrective action plans for all internal, customer, and third-party audit deficiencies. - Sensient monitors industry violations and shares details of such violations with its customers. - In-house compliance attorney who is continually engaged with the business units on product regulatory matters. - CEO and Group President plant inspections. - Food defense plans in place at all of our food ingredient manufacturing plants. - In 2024, no Sensient products were recalled.